dcsimg

 Tanya Dewey, Animal Diversity Web cc-by-nc-sa-3.0

 Fratercula arctica (Atlantic Puffin) is a species of birds in the family auks.
-They are listed as vulnerable by IUCN.
 They are native to the Palearctic and The Nearctic.
 They are diurnal.
 Individuals can grow to 63 cm.
 They have parental care (pair provides care).
 They rely on flight and lift powered swimming to move around.

 show all records